 Work at height activities will only be carried out by staff who are competent and authorised for the work involved and work will only commence when risk assessments and safe systems of work are in place and understood.

-The health and safety officer will be responsible for undertaking risk assessments for work at height tasks.
+The site manager will be responsible for undertaking risk assessments for work at height tasks.

 Staff without the half day training will not undertake any work at height and will contact the Premises Manager for any access requirements.